MVogwell/ps_Util_WebsiteContentScan/Readme.md

 `.\ps_Util_WebsiteStringScan.ps1 -url "https://news.bbc.co.uk" -SearchRegex "Business" -ExactKeyword "British Glass"`

 If the "ExtactKeyword" is found it will be displayed in the results otherwise it will report "Not Found".
+Important: The "ExactKeyword" will only be searched for if the page matches the SearchRegex pattern.

 &nbsp;<br>

 ### What will the script search?
-The script will only search responding html or text content - it will not search the content of pdf or other document formats.
+The script will only search responding html or text content - it will not search the content of pdf or other document formats (yet).

 &nbsp;<br>